CajucomW/itssamjo/README.md

 07082020
 - Fixed onSubmit and Login bug (Finally)
+- Completed Login and Logout functions
-- Need to fix Blog link when logged in to show... blogs.
+- Need to fix Blog link when logged in to show... blogs

 06282020
 - Fixed migration bug by deleting duplicated titles